-This ultimately led me on a journey to install the opensource and free firewall, IDS and IPS product called pfSense, along with the pfBlockerNG and Suricata packages on an old computer I had lying around.
-I also configured the DNS Blocker (DNSBL).
+This ultimately led me on a journey to install the opensource and free firewall, IDS and IPS product called pfSense, along with the pfBlockerNG, DNS Blocker (DNSBL), and Suricata packages on an old computer I had lying around.

 Here are the DNS entries for DNSBL (i.e.; these appear to be the addresses collecting your data at trend micro):

 You wouldn’t believe how much of your private information is being transmitted back to Microsoft, Apple, Sumsung, advertising companies, Trend Micro, etc. You thought you secured Windows 10 by modifying the security options within Settings?
 Think again.
-It’s still transmitting back a ton of information about what you do, visit, type, say and if you have a camera … see.
+Windows is still transmitting back to Microsoft a ton of information about what you do, visit, type, say and if you have a camera … see.

 And that’s just scratching the surface.